sidwan02/gemini-cli-gemma/understand.md

 # TODO:

-1. See if gemma subagent can terminate correctly.
+1. subagent tool call width should be smaller
-2. Make the emitting such that the intermediate tool calls and responses are all displayed just like in the main loop conversation.
+2. grep tool call is \*/\*\* which is way too generic need to make the tool calls much more constrained

 # Litellm setup